Too broke to own a home? These startups will fund your American Dream

 “The sad thing is that they don’t really have to do anything,” Erik adds.
 “It’s going to rent.
 The demand is so high.”

 In competitive real estate markets like Seattle, where rents are soaring, prospective homeowners like Erik and Rafaela find saving for the recommended 20% down payment difficult.
 There are some established options, like Federal Housing Administration loans that push down payment requirements to as low as 3.5%.
-But the government-backed mortgages usually come with higher mortgage rates and a lot more strings.
+But the government-backed mortgages usually come with a lot more strings.

 Sharing economy to the rescue